bezabu/bb-gp-pp4-part/README.md

     - Log in as a level 2 or higher user
     - Navigate to a defect detail page with at least 1 update
     - Click on the edit button
-    - Observe the add upate form
+    - Observe the add update form
     - Make a change to the text
     - Click save
   - Result: